 After binding a dozen quilts in a month, I thought I would not want to bind quilts by hand anymore, but I LOVE it still!
-Here’s how I get it done:
+Here’s how I like hand-stitching a binding in place:

 This is my collection of quality hand quilting threads, thimbles and a sharp needle.
 I have a warm and cool neutral, and the yellow I had purchased for actual hand-quilting, but it’s come in handy a few times :) I’ve used less than high quality threads – don’t waste your money – they tend to break and knot.
 And I never used a thimble, until I had a few holes in my finger from the back of the needle :( I’ve wanted to try the stick on type thimble but haven’t had a chance yet.